makeitworkcloud/.github/profile/README.md

-# makeitwork.cloud
+# Make IT Work Cloud

-Welcome to the GitHub page for makeitwork.cloud, a personal project consisting mostly of sandbox infrastructure.
+Welcome to the GitHub page for [makeitwork.cloud](htps://makeitwork.cloud/), a personal project consisting mostly of sandbox infrastructure.

 ## About

-This organization's repositories deploy the systems behind content available at [makeitwork.cloud](https://makeitwork.cloud/).
+This GitHub Organization's repositories deploy the systems behind content available at [makeitwork.cloud](https://makeitwork.cloud/).

 ## Get Involved

-*   **Visit the Demo:**  Explore resources on the Make IT Work Cloud: [https://makeitwork.cloud/](https://makeitwork.cloud/)
+*   **Visit:**  Explore resources on Make IT Work Cloud: [https://makeitwork.cloud/](https://makeitwork.cloud/)
 *   **Suggest Improvements:**  Open issues for any suggestions or ideas for the various GitHub repositories.
 *   **Contribute:**  Feel free to contribute code or documentation to enhance what is available.